CIRA-Pulsars-and-Transients-Group/vcstools/README.md

     ..
 ```

-For this reason we have created a docker image which is much easier to install and can be found [here](https://cloud.docker.com/u/cirapulsarsandtransients/repository/docker/cirapulsarsandtransients/vcstools)
+For this reason, we have created a docker image which is much easier to install and can be found [here](https://cloud.docker.com/u/cirapulsarsandtransients/repository/docker/cirapulsarsandtransients/vcstools)

 You will have to make your own entry in config.py for your supercomputer which we are happy to help with.